zhang-mickey/logic/README.md

 clause = disjunction ∨ of literals
 literal = proposition or its negation
 F is `contingent` iff it si satisfiable but not valid
+in the expression A∧B∨C, the AND operation (∧∧) will be evaluated before the OR operation (∨)
 ### NNF
 Negation only appears in literals
 ### DNF